Training on climate change adaptation

 Language: English.

-Module opening: 28 March 2025.
+Opening date: 28 March 2025.

 Practical training (face-to-face): 9-11 July 2025, Ustica Island, Italy.
 The practical training focuses on four Citizen Science protocols: Fish Visual Census, Mass Mortality, Pinna nobilis and Posidonia oceanica.